Eddie Rosario Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in the league.
+- The 9.4 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in MLB.

-- Phillies pitchers combine to allow the eighth-fewest home runs in baseball (51 total, one per game).
+- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (53 total, one per game).

-- Walker makes the start for the Phillies, his 11th of the season.
-He is 3-2 with a 5.79 ERA and 42 strikeouts in 46 2/3 innings pitched.
+- The Phillies will send Wheeler (3-4) to the mound to make his 11th start of the season.
+He is 3-4 with a 4.11 ERA and 64 strikeouts through 57 2/3 innings pitched.

-- In his most recent appearance on Sunday, the righty went 5 1/3 scoreless innings against the Chicago Cubs while surrendering two hits.
+- In his most recent appearance on Monday, the righty went six innings against the Arizona Diamondbacks, giving up three earned runs while surrendering eight hits.

-- The 30-year-old has put up a 5.79 ERA and 8.1 strikeouts per nine innings across 10 games this season, while allowing a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.